Jacob Paris

 Vercel has first class support for generating social preview images with Vercel OG, but this requires running on Vercel's edge functions.

-1. Write the HTML for your social preview image
+1. Write the JSX for your social preview image

-2. Use Satori to turn your HTML into an SVG image
+2. Use Satori to turn your JSX into an SVG image

-3. Use a package like svg2img to turn your SVG image into a PNG image
+3. Use resvg-js to turn your SVG image into a PNG image

 Put that in a resource route that you can link to from your meta function and you're all set!